Ivanf1/sorting-algorithms-visualization-arduino/README.md

 # Sorting algorithms visualization on RGB LEDs with Arduino

-Learn how different sorting alogorithms work by visualing the operations they perform on RGB LEDs.
+Learn how different sorting algorithms work by visualizing the operations they perform on RGB LEDs.

 ## Bubble sort